denisse-orellana/game_download/README.md

 bundle exec figaro install
 ```

-After the configuration of the keys, the location of the files on the rails console can be search for the service url, just as:
+After the configuration of the keys, the location of the files on the rails console can be checked by searching for the service url, just as:

 ```console
 Game.last.box.image.service_url